 How to Make Homemade BBQ Sauce

-Sooo simple, in fact it will take you longer to gather and measure your ingredients than it will to make the sauce!
-Simply measure and pour all ingredients into a small saucepan over medium to low-medium heat, stir until butter is melted and bring to low simmer; cook for 10-15 minutes on simmer.
+Simply measure and pour all ingredients into a small medium saucepan over medium to low-medium heat, stir until butter is melted and bring to low boil; simmer for 10-15 minutes.

 While I do believe this sauce is perfect, I realize you may not have or even want to use all of these ingredients.
-So here are some ideas to augment or substitute your BBQ sauce.

 - For a Wyoming or Montana Rocky Mountain style sauce, try adding ¼ cup Huckleberry Preserves (or blackberry, strawberry, etc)

-- Honey Barbecue Sauce | Swap the brown sugar for honey (or try real maple syrup!)
+- Honey Barbecue Sauce: Swap the honey for the brown sugar (or try real maple syrup!)

-How to Use this Easy BBQ Sauce
+How to Use Homemade Barbecue Sauce

 Rocky Mountain Homemade Barbecue Sauce can be used on just about any protein!
 You can baste it, dip it, drench it, slather it, dunk it, pour it!
 It’s especially delicious on pulled pork and or chicken, or any grilled meats.
 How will you use it?
 Some of our favorites are below:

-- BEEF | My very favorite is Oven Baked Barbecue Beef Brisket, but also try on slow cooked beef ribs, swap out the sauce in Sloppy Joes, pour over meatloaf, and on burgers!
+- BEEF | My very favorite is Oven-Baked Barbecue Beef Brisket, but also try slow-cooked beef ribs.
+Swap out the sauce in Sloppy Joe sandwiches, pour it over this old-fashioned meatloaf, and use it on burgers!

-- CHICKEN | Slather on grilled chicken for a quick an easy last minute meal, pulled chicken, baked chicken, chicken fingers, wings, chicken kebabs, chicken pizza and more!
+- CHICKEN | Slather on this Air Fryer BBQ Chicken for a quick and easy last-minute meal, pulled chicken, baked chicken, chicken fingers, wings, chicken kebabs, BBQ chicken pizza, and more!

 - PORK | Pulled pork, grilled or slow cooked pork loin or roast, pork ribs, ham, baked beans, carnitas, pork chops.

 - FISH | Baste on salmon at the tail end (get it) of cooking or broiling for a tangy and sweet sauce.
-I would also try on sturdy white fish like Halibut and Cod.
+I would also try on sturdy white fish, such as halibut and Cod.

 More Sauces to Try: